Chile • UNESCO World Heritage Site

 Orongo Ceremonial Village and Birdman Cult

-Perched dramatically on the rim of Rano Kau crater, Orongo ceremonial village represents the fascinating Tangata Manu (Birdman) cult that dominated later Rapa Nui religious practices from approximately 1500 to 1888.
-This unique site features 53 stone houses with distinctive corbelled roofs, built without mortar using precisely fitted volcanic slabs.
+Perched dramatically on the rim of Rano Kau crater, Orongo ceremonial village represents the fascinating Tangata Manu (Birdman) cult.
+This cult dominated later Rapa Nui religious practices until the 1860s.
+The site features 53 stone houses with distinctive corbelled roofs, built without mortar using precisely fitted volcanic slabs.
 The village served as the annual gathering place for the Birdman competition, where young men swam to offshore Motu Nui islet to collect the first sooty tern egg of the season.
 The winner's sponsor became the year's spiritual leader, demonstrating how this remote Pacific culture adapted ancient traditions to changing environmental and social pressures.
 Petroglyphs throughout the site depict birdmen figures and ceremonial imagery.

 Recommended